Dane-Dawson/json-server-practice/README.md

 ## Port management

 By default `json-server` runs on port 3000, but there is a couple of different ways to change that!
-The simplest is to just add a `-p <desired_port_number>` tag when you run the server!
+The simplest is to just add a `--port <desired_port_number>` tag when you run the server!
 For example, if I wanted my server to run on 3001 instead of 3000, I would start my server with
 ```
 json-server --port 3001 --watch db.json
 ```